awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 You must have permission to call the [Decrypt API](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) on the CMKs you specify\.
 For more information, see [ Authentication and Access Control for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html)\.

+As a best practice, this examples use the `--max-encrypted-data-keys` parameter to avoid decrypting a malformed message with an excessive number of encrypted data keys\.
+Even though this example uses only one wrapping key for decryption, the encrypted message has three \(3\) encrypted data keys; one for each of the three wrapping keys used when encrypting\.
+Specify the expected number of encrypted data keys or a reasonable maximum value, such as 5\.
+If you specify a maximum value less than 3, the command fails\.
+For details, see [Limiting encrypted data keys](configure.md#config-limit-keys)\.

 ------
 #### [ Bash ]